xrdocs/programmability/_tutorials/2016-09-15-xr-data-model-overview.md

 ```

 Now we have accounted for 410 YANG files,  what about the remaining 18?
 They define data types used in models:

 ```
 601/$ ls *types.yang | wc -l
 18
 ```

-YANG defines some basic data types (e.g. boolean, uint32, string, etc.) that can be used as primitives to define more detailed types (e.g. interface name, BGP ASN, etc.):
+YANG defines some basic data types (e.g. boolean, uint32, string, etc.) that can be used as primitives to define more detailed types (e.g. interface name, BGP ASN, etc.).
+One of these files actually corresponds to new data types for BGP.
+It defines some of the address families used by BGP models:

 ```
 601/$ ls *bgp-datatypes.yang
 Cisco-IOS-XR-ipv4-bgp-datatypes.yang